Chronic Sinusitis- symptoms, causes, and treatment

 Generally, when acute and subacute sinusitis is left untreated or partially treated, they progress into chronic sinusitis.

-Viral infections, such as the common cold, are the common cause of sinusitis.
+Viral infections, such as the common cold, are among the most common causes of sinusitis.
 While these infections usually resolve within a week, individuals with few underlying conditions may experience fluid stagnation in the sinuses, leading to sinusitis.
 Stagnant fluids create a breeding ground for bacteria, which can infect the sinus lining and cause sinusitis.

 Symptoms of chronic sinusitis